eli-lilly-donanemab-alzheimers-drug-trial

 Looking at the actual numbers, this appears to be a difference of 2.92 and 0.7 points respectively on these scales, which are both below the threshold that some clinicians believe to be noticeable to a patient.
 This is a larger positive difference for patients than in the Leqembi and Aduhelm trials, where data showed the drugs slowed decline by 0.45 points and 0.39 points respectively, compared to the new drug’s 0.7 on CDR-SB.
 Donanemab shows effectiveness similar to cholinesterase inhibitors like donepezil (Aricept).
 It is estimated that people taking the drug compared to a placebo group may slow their cognitive decline by 0.6 points over the course of 12 months.

-“It is very complicated to compare efficacy and safety across trials,” said Mark A. Mintun, vice president of neuroscience research and development at Eli Lilly, said in a press conference.
+“It is very complicated to compare efficacy and safety across trials,” Mark A. Mintun, vice president of neuroscience research and development at Eli Lilly, said in a press conference at AAIC 2023.
 He added that the patients recruited by Eli Lilly on average had higher levels of brain pathology like beta-amyloid and also showed more cognitive impairment in the trial.

 What’s next for donanemab?

-Eli Lilly has filed for approval in the U.S. and expects to hear whether or not they’re approved by the end of the year.
-If it is approved, it is likely that the CMS will opt to cover the drug as it did with Leqembi.
+Eli Lilly has filed for approval in the U.S. and expects to hear whether or not they’re approved in the coming months.
+If it is approved, it is likely that Medicare will opt to cover the drug as it did with Leqembi.

-Dr. Howard Fillit at the Alzheimer’s Drug Discovery Foundation said that while the announcement marks “an important step in our journey to develop new and effective Alzheimer’s therapies,” the hard work isn’t done yet: “Recent success in anti-amyloid research spurs optimism and will serve as a catalyst for new investments in the pipeline and a stronger focus on the biology of aging.
+Dr. Howard Fillit at the Alzheimer’s Drug Discovery Foundation said that while the July 2023 results marked “an important step in our journey to develop new and effective Alzheimer’s therapies,” the hard work isn’t done yet: “Recent success in anti-amyloid research spurs optimism and will serve as a catalyst for new investments in the pipeline and a stronger focus on the biology of aging.
 The results of the TRAILBLAZER-ALZ 2 trial accelerate recent momentum, bringing us one step closer to making Alzheimer’s a treatable, and eventually, a preventable disease.”

-“These results demonstrate that diagnosing and treating people earlier in the course of Alzheimer’s disease may lead to greater clinical benefit,” said Liana Apostolova, M.D., associate dean for Alzheimer’s disease research at Indiana University School of Medicine.
+“These results demonstrate that diagnosing and treating people earlier in the course of Alzheimer’s disease may lead to greater clinical benefit,” Dr. Liana Apostolova at the Indiana University School of Medicine said.
 “The delay of disease progression over the course of the trial is significant and will give people more time to do such things that are meaningful to them.”

-Maria C. Carillo, Alzheimer’s Association chief science officer added that the results provide convincing evidence that removing beta-amyloid slows disease progression. ““These benefits are real and meaningful, giving people more time to participate in daily life, remain independent and make future health care decisions,” she said.
+Maria C. Carillo, Alzheimer’s Association chief science officer added that the results provide convincing evidence that removing beta-amyloid slows disease progression: “These benefits are real and meaningful, giving people more time to participate in daily life, remain independent and make future health care decisions.”